-Every now and then a producer with a rich understanding of music arrives on the scene and takes your breadth away.
+Every now and then a producer with a rich understanding of music arrives on the scene and takes your breath away.
 And when it comes to electronica, I can state with some assurance that Israeli newcomer Omer Grinker is the most exciting musician I’ve encountered since Nico Jaar.

 Tactful tricks and a loss of innocence seem to be the prevalent ideas behind “Make Sense”.
 The delicately poised spoken word interchange between father and daughter does little to dispel this notion, while the bottle-top percussion and merging synths only add to the sense of abounding dread.
 Captivating and multi-layered, I’ll be playing this one out for some time yet.